 Compensation Motorcycle Accident Victims Could Recover

-While it can be challenging to generalize about what victims could recover, they could seek economic and non-economic damages.
+While it can be hard to generalize about what victims could recover, they could seek economic and non-economic damages.

-Economic damages typically involve reimbursement for actual costs and come with receipts or statements.
+Economic damages usually involve reimbursement for actual costs and come with receipts or statements.
 They can include: